dhellmann/pymotw-3/source/subprocess/index.rst

 	$ python3 subprocess_signal_parent_shell.py

-	PARENT      : Pausing before signaling 98203...
+	PARENT      : Pausing before signaling 23393...
-	Shell script in process 98203
+	Shell script in process 23393
 	+ python3 signal_child.py
-	CHILD  98204: Setting up signal handler
+	CHILD  23394: Setting up signal handler
-	CHILD  98204: Pausing to wait for signal
+	CHILD  23394: Pausing to wait for signal
-	PARENT      : Signaling child 98203
+	PARENT      : Signaling child 23393
-	CHILD  98204: Never received signal
+	CHILD  23394: Never received signal

 .. {{{end}}}

 To send signals to descendants without knowing their process id, use a *process group* to associate the children so they can be signaled together.
-The process group is created with :func:`os.setpgrp`, setting the "session id" to the process id of the current process.
+The process group is created with :func:`os.setpgrp`, which sets process group id to the process id of the current process.
-All child processes inherit their session id from their parent, and since it should only be set in the shell created by :class:`Popen` and its descendants, :func:`os.setpgrp` should not be called in the same process where the :class:`Popen` is created.
+All child processes inherit their process group from their parent, and since it should only be set in the shell created by :class:`Popen` and its descendants, :func:`os.setpgrp` should not be called in the same process where the :class:`Popen` is created.
 Instead, the